Hold the Girl: Promotion

+The album's second concert tour, the Hold the Girl Reloaded Tour was announced in March 2023, and took place across North America between June and October 2023.

 Reception

-Hold the Girl received critical acclaim upon its release.
-At Metacritic, which assigns a normalised rating out of 100 based on reviews from mainstream critics, the album received a score of 84 out of 100, based on reviews from 20 critics, indicating "universal acclaim".
+Hold the Girl received universal critical acclaim upon its release.
+At Metacritic, which assigns a normalised rating out of 100 based on reviews from mainstream critics, the album received a score of 84 out of 100, based on reviews from 30 critics, indicating "universal acclaim".
 The album was rated an 8.1 out of 10 on the aggregator AnyDecentMusic?.

 Reviewing the album for AllMusic, Neil Z. Yeung called it "one of those albums where each of the vastly different songs could be a hit and, no matter how many times it's been spun, a moment of pause is needed to fully absorb just how good it really is," and claimed it as, "the sound of an artist taking their rightful place on the pop throne."
 Writing for Pitchfork, Cat Zhang called the album "decidedly more earnest and weighty" than its predecessor and likened it to "an attempt to merge the full-throated spectacle of Born This Way with the surviving-through-trauma emotionality of Chromatica".
 Zhang additionally opined that the myriad of "genre mash-ups and key changes" mean that "almost every song strives to be Sawayama's 'Bohemian Rhapsody'" but the album's "constant pivots make it hard to track its central concept: revisiting and empathizing with a younger self".

 Hannah Mylrea of NME called the record "the best British pop album of the year", complimenting Sawayama's "laser-precision melodies and hooks", "distinctive lyricism" and "impressive level of intimacy" in spite of the "high-octane" tracklist.

 Commercial performance

 Hold the Girl debuted at number three on the UK Albums Chart; the highest-charting album by a Japanese-born solo artist in the history of the chart, and Sawayama's highest-charting album to date, with sales of 13,961 (of which 7,148 were vinyl copies).
-In the United States, the album debuted at number 166 on the US Billboard 200 making it her first entry on the chart.
+In the United States, the album debuted at number 166 on the US Billboard 200, making it her first entry on the chart.